 Major Richard Coordes Kadel was born on August 13, 1904, in Terre Haute, Indiana, to Phillip H. Kadel and Metta Coodes-Kadel.
 With his sister, he grew up in Terre Haute, Indiana.
-He married Kathryn Allison Curd in Cave City, Kentucky.
+During World War I, he served with the 35th Division in France.
+After the war, he graduated from the Rose Polytechnical Institute in Terre Haute, and married Kathryn Allison Curd, of Cave City, Kentucky on June 1, 1935, in Indianapolis.
 The couple resided on U.S. Highway 70 in Barren, Kentucky.
-During World War I, he served with the 35th Divison in France.
-He graduated from college and was a civil engineer with the Civilian Conservation Corps when he enlisted in the army on September 8, 1940.
+He was a civil engineer with the Civilian Conservation Corps and in the Army Reserves.
+He was called to federal service on September 8, 1940.

 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck covering something – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.